douglaspsteen/douglaspsteen.github.io/_posts/2020-04-01-flatiron_school_capstone_project_twitter_airline_sentiment_classification.markdown

 * Negative: words concerning time waiting, delayed/cancelled flights, bad customer service
 * Neutral: requests for information, questions

-Twitter sentiment classifiers are most effective when using GloVe pre-trained word vectors.
+If you want to use word embeddings for a tweet classifier, I highly recommend using GloVe pre-trained word vectors.
 Since GloVe vectors are trained on 2 billion tweets, they capture more information than can be obtained by training a Doc2Vec model from scratch on a smaller corpus of unlabeled tweets (~41.5k unlabeled tweets used in this study).

 Thanks for reading!
 The full project repository can be viewed on GitHub [here](https://github.com/douglaspsteen/dsc-capstone-project-v2-online-ds-ft-100719).